Integral Molten Salt Reactor

 The IMSR design is used for a variety of heat demand applications, ranging from power generation to cogeneration, or process-heat only.

-The integral molten salt reactor (IMSR) is a nuclear power plant design targeted at developing a commercial product for the small modular reactor (SMR) market.
-It employs molten salt reactor technology which is being developed by the U.S. company Terrestrial Energy.
+The integral molten salt reactor (IMSR) is a design by the U.S. company Terrestrial Energy for a molten salt reactor in a small modular reactor format.

-The IMSR is based closely on the denatured molten salt reactor (DMSR), a reactor design from Oak Ridge National Laboratory.
+It is based closely on the denatured molten salt reactor (DMSR), a reactor design from Oak Ridge National Laboratory.
 In addition, it incorporates some elements found in the small modular advanced high temperature reactor (SmAHTR), a later design from the same laboratory.
 The IMSR belongs to the DMSR class of molten salt reactors (MSR) and hence is a "burner" reactor that employs a liquid fuel rather than a conventional solid fuel.
 This liquid contains the nuclear fuel as well as serving as the primary coolant.

-In 2016, Terrestrial Energy engaged in a pre-licensing vendor design review for the IMSR with the Canadian Nuclear Safety Commission and successfully completed the first stage in late 2017.

-The company completed the second stage of the CNSC vendor design review in 2023, the first high-temperature advanced reactor to do so.
-The company is conducting pre-licensing engagements with the U.S. Nuclear Regulatory Commissions about the IMSR.

 Terrestrial Energy and The Texas A&M University System announced plans in February 2025 to site an IMSR plant at the Texas A&M-RELLIS campus about 9 miles west of Texas A&M University in College Station.
 The company claims it will have its first commercial IMSRs licensed and operating in the early 2030s.